Shashankii/AI-sentiment-analyzer/README.md

 🚀 Features

-🎯 Instant Sentiment Prediction: Enter a review and get real-time prediction—Positive, Negative, or Neutral.
+🎯 Instant Sentiment Prediction: Enter a review and get real-time prediction—Positive, Negative, or Neutral

-📂 Batch Sentiment Analysis: Upload a CSV file containing a Review column to analyze sentiments for all rows.
+📂 Batch Sentiment Analysis: Upload a CSV file containing a Review column to analyze sentiments for all rows

-📊 Clean UI/UX: Intuitive interface designed using Streamlit for seamless interaction.
+📊 Clean UI/UX: Intuitive interface designed using Streamlit for seamless interaction

-🔍 Uses Pre-trained NLP Models: Built on top of Hugging Face's pipeline("sentiment-analysis").
+🔍 Uses Pre-trained NLP Models: Built on top of Hugging Face's pipeline("sentiment-analysis")

 🛠 Tech Stack